isomerpages/moe-nls/pages/Community Care Support.md

 *   Qualification in ACTEP/PCTE, WSQ ACTA and/or DACE with relevant training experience would be an added advantage
 *   Minimum 2 years of working experience in Community Care or Healthcare related industry

+**Only Singaporeans may apply**

+Interested applicants please [download](https://www.nls.edu.sg/qql/slot/u194/Academic/Teacher%20-%20Engineering%20Services/Form_R2_NLS_Job_Application_Form_12_Jan_2015.docx) the application form and email your completed form with full resume, copies of academic certificates and contact details to [NLS\_Career@moe.edu.sg](mailto:NLS_Career@moe.edu.sg).

+Incomplete applications will not be considered.
+Shortlisted applicants will be notified within a month from application date.